Lab4US/gpu-short-course/README.md

 - Ubuntu 18.04 LTS
 - NVIDIA Titan X GPU

-## Jupyter notebooks
+## Exercise notebooks

-In this section we describe three possible options how to get and run the exercise jupyter notebooks.
+In this section we describe three possible options how to get and run the exercise Jupyter notebooks.

 ### Option #1: running jupyter notebooks in Miniconda (Linux or Windows)